Mixtures-0218/FengWu-Weather/README.md

 ## Preparation
 Create an ECMWF account https://accounts.ecmwf.int/auth/realms/ecmwf/login-actions/registration?client_id=cms-www&tab_id=BSVdzoo7_xA and use it to sign in Climate Data Store (CDS) https://cds.climate.copernicus.eu

-Go to CDS to find your own API key https://cds.climate.copernicus.eu/how-to-api
+Go to CDS to find your own API url and key https://cds.climate.copernicus.eu/how-to-api

 Open the terminal and create a `.cdsapirc` file to save API info by running
 ```
  touch ~/.cdsapirc
 ```
-Open the `.cdsapirc` file by running the code below in your terminal.
+Open the `.cdsapirc` file by running the code below in your terminal, and paste the url and key into the file.
 ```
 nano ~/.cdsapirc
 ```